1. Please provide your ESG-related policies.

 4. Please describe how ESG oversight and integration responsibilities are structured at your firm, including the process for escalation of key ESG issues.
 How do you obtain ESG information/data (e.g. public information, third party research, reports and statements from the company, direct engagement with the company)?

-Northleaf has an ESG Committee that is responsible for coordinating ESG activities at Northleaf, across its three asset classes (private equity, private credit and infrastructure) and at the corporate level.
+To implement this approach, Northleaf has established an ESG Committee that is responsible for coordinating ESG activities at Northleaf, across its three asset classes (private equity, private credit and infrastructure) and at the corporate level.
 The ESG Committee is accountable for the ongoing development and evolution of the Firm's approach to responsible investing in general and its Responsible Investment Policy in particular.
 The ESG Committee is also accountable for the development and maintenance of a quarterly ESG Dashboard by which the Firm evaluates its adherence to ESG considerations and principles at the corporate level.
 Northleaf's ESG Committee is chaired by Jeff Pentland, Managing Director, one of Northleaf’s founders and an Investment Committee member.
 The ESG Committee is composed of members from across the Firm, including representation from senior investment team members of each asset class in which Northleaf invests, who, in turn, chair asset class-specific ESG sub-committees.
 Within each asset class, certain professionals have responsibility for the specific policies and procedures related to that asset class.
-For private equity (the program in which Queen’s University is an investor), those professionals are Matthieu Ducharme (Managing Director), Lance Mu (Director, Portfolio Strategy & Analytics), Katherine Young (Vice President, Investor Relations), and Elizabeth Li (Senior Associate, Portfolio Strategy & Analytics).
+For private equity, those professionals are Matthieu Ducharme (Managing Director), Lance Mu (Director, Portfolio Strategy & Analytics), Katherine Young (Vice President, Investor Relations), and Elizabeth Li (Senior Associate, Portfolio Strategy & Analytics).

 Northleaf's investment teams are responsible for assessing ESG considerations during each phase of the investment process.
 The Investment Committee for each Northleaf mandate has ultimate responsibility for ensuring that Northleaf’s ESG standards are maintained.

 During due diligence, the private equity investment team assesses ESG considerations (including both risk factors and opportunities) related to each prospective investment as well as possible risk mitigation strategies.
 In certain cases, the investment team may hire external advisors and data providers to perform more specific diligence when required.
 This could include an environmental review or a health and safety evaluation, for example.
 The investment team will seek to obtain ESG data (where applicable) from a number of direct and third-party sources, and undertakes its own proprietary research and analysis to understand specific ESG opportunities and risks for each investment.
-In the context of its private equity investment program, Northleaf may obtain ESG information from the fund manager or at the company level (as applicable depending on the type of investment being considered – as explained in greater detail below).
+In the context of its private equity investment program, Northleaf may obtain ESG information from the fund manager or at the company level.
 At the company level, this could include, for example, a track record of workplace safety incidents or independent research of the company's ESG history through news articles and other databases, including World Check One from Thomson Reuters.

 5. What channels do you use to communicate ESG-related information to clients and/or the public?
 Do you produce thought leadership (written reports and publications)?
 If so, is the information available to the public?
 Please provide links, if applicable.